What Are Nasal Polyps?

 Nasal polyps are common, noncancerous, teardrop-shaped growths that form in the nose or sinuses.
 They’re usually found around the area where the sinuses open into the nasal cavity.
 Mature ones look like peeled grapes.

 Often linked to allergies or asthma, they may cause no symptoms, especially if they're small and don’t need treatment.
 Larger ones can block normal drainage from the sinuses.
-When too much mucus builds up in the sinuses, it can become infected.
+When too much mucus builds up in the sinuses, they can become infected.

 If you have any symptoms, they may include:

 - Stuffy or blocked nose

 - Itching around the eyes

 The most common symptoms are a runny, stuffy, or blocked nose.

 Many people also have wheezing, sinus infections, and are sensitive to fumes, odors, dust, and chemicals.
 It’s less common, but some people with nasal polyps also have a severe allergy to aspirin and reaction to yellow dyes.
 If you know you have that allergy, ask your doctor to check for nasal polyps.

 Nasal polyps make you more likely to have long-term (chronic) sinusitis.
 Large ones can even change the shape of your nose.

 Nobody really knows what causes nasal polyps, or why they happen in some people, but don't happen in others.
 Some experts believe it may have something to do with the immune system or the chemical makeup in the lining of your nose and sinuses.
 But we need more research.